Tech Accelerator

 Data architecture vs. information architecture and enterprise architecture

-In a second article, Sherman described the difference between data architecture and information architecture in enterprise applications.
-"Information is data in context," he wrote.
-"An information architecture defines the context that an enterprise uses for its business operations and management."
-A data architecture that delivers high-quality, reliable data is the foundation for the information architecture, he added.
+While they sound somewhat similar, there's a difference between data architecture and information architecture in enterprise applications.
+It comes down to the basic difference between data and information: The latter is what data provides.
+As such, an information architecture defines the context for managing business operations and making decisions, including information workflows both inside an organization and with customers and business partners.
+A data architecture that delivers high-quality, reliable data is the foundation for the information architecture.

-Meanwhile, data architecture is commonly viewed as a subset of enterprise architecture (EA), which aims to create an organizational blueprint for an organization in four domains.
-EA also encompasses the following:
+Meanwhile, data architecture is commonly viewed as a subset of enterprise architecture (EA), which aims to create an organizational blueprint in four domains.
+In addition to data, EA encompasses the following three areas:

-• application architecture, which focuses on individual applications and their relationships to business processes; and
+• Application architecture, which focuses on individual applications and their relationships to business processes.

-• technology architecture, which includes IT systems, networks and other technologies that support the other three domains.
+• Technology architecture, which includes IT systems, networks and additional technologies that support the other three domains.

 What data architecture frameworks are available?